Advising Rights and Responsibilities

 Upper Division (300 and 400 Level) Course

-In courses where waitlist management is necessary, prioritization will be done primarily to expedite time to degree completion to accommodate students who are close to graduation.
-Students who have formally applied for graduation and who require a specific course as part of their approved degree plan will be given the highest priority
+In courses where waitlist management is necessary, prioritization will be done during the first two weeks of registration to expedite time to degree completion for students who are close to graduation.
+Students who have formally applied for graduation and who require a specific course as part of their approved degree plan will be given highest priority.